GrangerJ17/data_admin_toolkit/README.md

 # Real Estate Data Pipeline

 Still in development.
-An automated ETL pipeline for scraping, transforming, and storing real estate property listings with semantic search capabilities.
+An automated ETL pipeline for scraping, transforming, and storing real estate property listings.
+Then you can use semantic search capabilities to search for your ideal property

 ## Overview